theodric/assaultbot/README.md

 -----------ARCHIVED REPO-----------

 Given that Elon's changes to Twitter's free API call limits have dealt a death blow to novelty bots, I see no reason to keep this repo active.

-Maybe some day I'll decide to make this a Mastodon or Bluesky (lol) but, but I doubt it.
+Maybe some day I'll decide to make this a Mastodon or Bluesky (lol) bot, but I doubt it.
 I think I've outgrown this shit.

 It's been fun.
+RIP @assaultwords.

 --------------------------------------------------
 A Twitter bot that tweets words from a dictionary, with optional prefix and postfix pre/ap-pended.